mapproxy/mapproxy/doc/sources.rst

 .. warning:: Only map/raster tiles are supported, not vector tiles.

 Note that this source must be wrapped into a MapProxy :ref:`cache <caches>` to be usable by un-tiled services like WMS.
+There exists a helper command to get the grids from the OGC API in MapProxy format:
+:ref:`mapproxy_util_gridconf_from_ogcapitilematrixset`.

 ``landingpage_url``
 ^^^^^^^^^^^^^^^^^^^